UKHO/docs/communities/quality-assurance/http-api-mocking-tools.md

 WireMock stubs can run standalone and be deployed as continuously running services (e.g. to azure as a container instance/app or web app).

->When using containers refer to the [container policy](/software-engineering-policies/Containers/ContainerPolicy.md).
+>When using containers refer to the [container policy](/policies/platform/containers/ContainerPolicy.md).

 WireMock can also be instantiated inline from code or scripts on demand and disposed after a test (e.g. locally or on build/release/test agents).
 >**The .net version of WireMock is independent from the Java (wiremock.org) version.
-See the [open source use policy](/software-engineering-policies/OpenSourceUse/OpenSourceUsePolicy.md) when assessing the stuitability of open source software.
-The .net version should be used for .net projects, as the two versions are not fully compatible.**
+See the [open source use policy](/policies/platform/open-source-use/OpenSourceUsePolicy.md) when assessing the suitability of open source software.
+The .net version should be used for .NET projects, as the two versions are not fully compatible.**

 ### Examples